JustifiedAnciantOfMUMU/Room-Mesh-Unity/README.md

 # Room-Mesh-Unity

-creating mesh of room in unity using ray casts
+Part of a larger project calculating reverb parameters for a room this script creates mesh of room in unity using ray casts returning the volume and surface area of the space